Frequently asked

 Do I need a clinical degree to attend?+

-No. The School-Based certification is for educators, counsellors, school psychologists, SLPs, school administrators, allied-health practitioners, community workers and parents.
-No clinical licensure is required.
+No. The School-Based certification is designed for educators, counsellors, school psychologists, SLPs, school administrators, allied-health practitioners, community workers and parents.
+No clinical licensure is required for this certification although strict selection criteria still apply.

 I'm a parent.
 Can I attend?+